Bikeman868/Prius/README.md

 you to get an idea of how long that part of the operation takes compared to retrieving from the DB and constructing/filling the objects.

+Prius uses ADO.Net to connect to the database, and adds an object mapping layer on top.
+You can see the cost of the ORM and other Prius features (such as load balancing and failover) by comparing Prius with ADO.Net.

-I ran these tests on a 4GB Microsoft Surface Pro 3 with i5 processor.
-The software was Microsoft Visual Studio 2013 and SQL Server 2014 Express.
+I ran these tests on a 4GB Microsoft Surface Pro 3 with i5 processor and an external 240GB SSD connected via USB 3.0.
+The software was Windows 10, Visual Studio 2013 and SQL Server 2014 Express.

 ###The performance testing projects